 If you have any questions about the privacy of your data, it’s best to reach out to the company directly.

-If you can afford it, Tonal offers a convenient and compact way to exercise at home.
+If you have the budget, Tonal offers a convenient and compact way to exercise at home.
 However, it’s far from being the only workout mirror on the market.

-For example, the Echelon Reflect 40″ is one of the most affordable options, costing less than $1,000.
+For example, the Echelon Reflect 40″ is one of the most affordable options, costing less than $1,000 when on sale.